 FullWell’s Prenatal daily vitamin is formulated with evidence-based forms and doses of key nutrients critical to support fertility and a healthy pregnancy.
 However, the large serving size of eight pills may be a deterrent for some people.

 Formulated by a dietitian and recommended by OBGYNs, FullWell Prenatal is our top pick as a prenatal multivitamin.
 The prenatal provides essential nutrients—including folate, calcium, and magnesium—to support a healthy pregnancy.
-It also offers choline, which FullWell declares up to 95% of pregnant women don’t consume enough, to support healthy fetal and placenta development.
+It also offers choline, which FullWell declares up to 95% of pregnant people don’t consume enough, to support healthy fetal and placenta development.

 Unlike Nature Made’s prenatal, FullWell’s is intentionally devoid of iron since iron needs and tolerance vary from woman to woman.
 You also won’t find any DHA, as FullWell explains its stability is compromised when mixed with other nutrients, but they offer a prenatal and fish oil bundle.